Agent Redress Schemes

 Anyone who engages in either Lettings Agency Work or Property Management Work must be a member of a redress scheme.
 This will be a legal requirement.
 There are certain exemptions from this requirement - see below.

-When required, you as an agent must be a member of one of three schemes if you are not already -
+When required, you as an agent must be a member of one of two schemes if you are not already -

 What is Lettings Agency Work?